LANL-Seismoacoustics/PyGeoTess/README.md

 conda install -c conda-forge geotesscpp`
 ```

-Using PyGeoTess with `geotesscpp` installed from the main repository is currently untested.
+NOTE: Using PyGeoTess with `geotesscpp` installed from the main SNL repository does not currently work.

 ### PyGeoTess